-Input data: mode of work - discretization,
+Input files: profile - no,

-number of classes - 3,

-classes of objects according to the Table 2 from Exercise 6 (Section III of the written exercises), print - on, create output profile with name EXE2.COD, automatic discretization for the function f with result of Exercise 6 of Section 1.3 of the written exercises.
+file with values of functions - EXE2.PAT.
+Input data: mode of work - discretization, number of classes - 3, classes of objects according to the Table 2 from Exercise 6 (Section III of the written exercises), print - on, create output profile with name EXE2.COD, automatic discretization for the function f with 3 intervals.